tonethar/IGME-230-GDD-2017-Fall/weekly/Week-14A-Notes.md

 ## Exercise: Abstract Animation
 Create an abstract animation.
 Use at least four different types of SVG elements in your composition.
 All SVG elements (with the exception of the container ```<svg>``` tag) should be dynamically added via JavaScript.
 Try to create at least two different “scenes”, moments where the animation changes in a significant way.

-Place the resulting HTML file (and any external resources if needed) on Banjo and provide a link from your homepage, before next class.
+Place the resulting HTML file (and any external resources if needed) on Banjo and provide a link from your homepage, before next week's first class.

 ## Review questions
 1. What is the difference between raster and vector graphics?